ExpatHealth.org

 Health Insurance for Retirees Abroad: A Complete Guide

 Retiring abroad is one of life's great adventures — but it comes with a healthcare challenge that many people underestimate.
 Your home country's public health system almost certainly won't cover you once you've moved abroad permanently.
 And as you age, the stakes get higher.
-This guide covers everything retirees need to know about international health insurance.
+This 2025 guide covers everything retirees need to know about international health insurance, from current premium costs to destination-specific healthcare options.

 Why Retirees Face Unique Challenges